Home » Cakes & Pies » Million Dollar Pound Cake

 This rich and buttery Million Dollar Pound Cake recipe has been rotating through Southern kitchens for decades.
 It’s made with seven simple pantry ingredients and can be served on its own, with fresh berries and whipped cream, lemon curd, ice cream or countless other options.
 It’s a pound cake aficionado’s dream.

-Easy Million Dollar Pound Cake Recipe
+Ingredients to Make Million Dollar Pound Cake Recipe

-• Flavorings – Vanilla extract and almond extract.
+• Flavorings – Vanilla extract and almond extract for a creamy, floral nutty taste.

-• Sugar – Granulated sugar.
+• Sugar – Granulated sugar for sweetness.

-• Milk – Whole milk OR buttermilk.
+• Liquid – Whole milk OR buttermilk.

 How to Make the Best Million Dollar Pound Cake Recipe